ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

   <tr>
     <td width="40%"><strong>data-tweetid / data-momentid / data-timeline-source-type (required)</strong></td>
     <td>The ID of the Tweet or Moment, or the source type if a Timeline should be displayed.
-    In a URL like https://twitter.com/joemccann/status/640300967154597888,  `640300967154597888` is the tweet id.
+In a URL like https://twitter.com/joemccann/status/640300967154597888, <code>640300967154597888</code> is the tweet id.
-    In a URL like https://twitter.com/i/moments/1009149991452135424, `1009149991452135424` is the moment id.
+In a URL like https://twitter.com/i/moments/1009149991452135424, <code>1009149991452135424</code> is the moment id.
-    Valid timeline source types include `profile`, `likes`, `list`, `collection`, `url`, and `widget`.</td>
+Valid timeline source types include <code>profile</code>, <code>likes</code>, <code>list</code>, <code>collection</code>, <code>url</code>, and <code>widget</code>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>data-timeline-* (optional)</strong></td>
-    <td>When displaying a timeline, further arguments need to be provided in addition to `timeline-source-type`.
-For example, `data-timeline-screen-name="amphtml"` in combination with `data-timeline-source-type="profile"` will display a timeline of the AMP Twitter account.
+    <td>When displaying a timeline, further arguments need to be provided in addition to <code>timeline-source-type</code>.
+For example, <code>data-timeline-screen-name="amphtml"</code> in combination with <code>data-timeline-source-type="profile"</code> will display a timeline of the AMP Twitter account.
-    For details on the available arguments, see the "Timelines" section in [Twitter's JavaScript Factory Functions Guide](https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/scripting-factory-functions).</td>
+For details on the available arguments, see the "Timelines" section in <a href="https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/scripting-factory-functions">Twitter's JavaScript Factory Functions Guide</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>data-* (optional)</strong></td>
-    <td>You can specify options for the Tweet, Moment, or Timeline appearance by setting `data-` attributes.
-For example, `data-cards="hidden"` deactivates Twitter cards.
+    <td>You can specify options for the Tweet, Moment, or Timeline appearance by setting <code>data-</code> attributes.
+For example, <code>data-cards="hidden"</code> deactivates Twitter cards.
-    For details on the available options, see Twitter's docs [for tweets](https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/guides/embedded-tweet-parameter-reference), [for moments](https://developer.twitter.com/en/docs/twitter-for-websites/moments/guides/parameter-reference0) and [for timelines](https://developer.twitter.com/en/docs/twitter-for-websites/timelines/guides/parameter-reference). </td>
+For details on the available options, see Twitter's docs <a href="https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/guides/embedded-tweet-parameter-reference">for tweets</a>, <a href="https://developer.twitter.com/en/docs/twitter-for-websites/moments/guides/parameter-reference0">for moments</a> and <a href="https://developer.twitter.com/en/docs/twitter-for-websites/timelines/guides/parameter-reference">for timelines</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>common attributes</strong></td>
-    <td>This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.</td>
+    <td>This element includes <a href="https://www.ampproject.org/docs/reference/common_attributes">common attributes</a> extended to AMP components.</td>
   </tr>
 </table>